Leucauge thomeensis

-Leucauge thomeensis is a species of spider in the family Tetragnathidae.
+Leucauge thomeensis is a species of spider in the family Tetragnathidae. a group commonly known as long-jawed orb-weavers due to their elongated chelicerae and web-building behavior.
+It is an African species native to southern Africa.
 It is commonly known as the thomeensis silver vlei spider.

 Distribution

 Leucauge thomeensis is found in São Tomé and Príncipe, Botswana, and South Africa.

 In South Africa, the species is recorded only from the Eastern Cape, specifically from Jeffrey's Bay, Thyspunt, Storms River, and Addo Elephant National Park.

 Habitat and ecology

 The species makes orb-webs low in grass and has been sampled from the Fynbos and Thicket biomes.